sdtemple/isweep/docs/source/usage.rst

 You can try to detect clusters of cases or controls with excess IBD sharing GW significant loci using ``-s Snakefile-case-roi.smk`` and the template ``--configfile case.roi.yaml``.

 The output to this feature will be a tab-separated file with sample haplotype IDs, their binary phenotype, and indicators if they are in excess IBD sharing groups (``matrix.outlier.phenotypes.tsv`` for each hit).
 An example of this file is ``design.sorted.tsv``.
+You could perform regression analyses on these dataframes.
+Scripts ``scripts/utilities/fake-phenotypes-*.py`` can be used for testing and evaluating confounding from strong recent selection.

 You can also look at the sample haplotype IDs in the ``hit*/outlier*.phenotype.tsv`` files.